 After that, we all moved over to the main tent to attend the PSS University.
-The schedule got a bit behind, then a bit forward (we had a much shorter lunch break than initially planned, which was perfect).
+The schedule got a bit behind, then a bit forward (there was a much shorter lunch break than initially planned, which was perfect).
 But it ended up being about 4 and a half hours of education sessions.
 The “classes” for this year were as follows:

 Current Hot Topics in Sporthorse Research – Claudia Sonder, DVM